appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 ## Use variables for state management

 JS Object variables are mutable and can be used to contain the reference to a value.
-You can use it to store your data in a non-peristent state.
+You can use it to store your data in a non-persistent state.
 As the storage state is non-persistent, the data is saved until the page reloads or until the user closes the window.
-JSObject variables can be of any data type such as Number, String, Object, Array, Date object, etc.
+JSObject variables can be of any data type, such as Number, String, Object, Array, Date object, etc.

 **Example 1:** a counter that increments or decrements the value in a JS Object variable.